clvrmktg/xps/content/services/customs-brokerage/index.md

 image = "xps-customs-brokerage.jpg"
 alt = "XPS customs broker"

 [[highlights]]
 title = "Accurate"
-text = "We classify your goods correctly to ensure accurate duties and prevent costly delays." icon = "clipboard-check"
+text = "We classify your goods correctly the first time to prevent mischarges, penalties, and avoidable delays." icon = "clipboard-check"

 [[highlights]]
-title = "Streamlined"
+title = "Fast"
-text = "Our team prepares and submits all Click2Clear documentation on your behalf." icon = "arrows-right"
+text = "Your documents are reviewed early and your entry is submitted promptly through Click2Clear for the fastest possible clearance." icon = "stopwatch"

 [[highlights]]
 title = "Trusted"
-text = "Reliable customs brokers licensed to clear commercial and personal cargo." icon = "scale"
+text = "Licensed Bahamian customs brokers you can rely on to manage your commercial or personal cargo with full compliance." icon = "scale"

 [offers]